F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 FAST Menu Tabs
 --------------

-When using FAST, the Applications tab is selected, but if you have never used FAST before the application list will likely be empty.
-See the :ref:`deploytab<Deploy section>` on how to deploy a new application.
+When using FAST, the Applications List tab is selected.
+If you have never used FAST before the application list will likely be empty.
+See the :ref:`deploytab<Deploy section>` on deploying a new application.

 You see the following tabs in the FAST interface: